-Apart from basic information about each of us, this profile is also built through records of what we search, whom we interact with, the products and services we’re interested in and more—data that sites like Google can sell to companies looking to capture users as customers.
+Apart from basic information about each of us, this profile is also built through records of what we search, whom we interact with, the products and services we’re interested in and more — data that certain sites can sell to companies looking to capture users as customers.
 Just as shopping market coupons are tailored to each shopper based on his or her purchasing past, online advertising targets users based on their histories and habits.
 Protecting your data helps keep your online experience authentic and makes your buying decisions and other private matters simply that—private.

 Targeted Content Creates Division

 The issue also extends to larger global issues, such as political polarization.
 Online search engines tailor results to users’ online profiles, so one search could net a certain set of results for one internet user and the person next to him or her could get an entirely different list of results.
 In a country like the United States, which is increasingly sharply divided on political issues, this strategy can make those divisions even starker.
 If a news search, for instance, only generates stories that are tailored to confirm our political leanings, that can reinforce our beliefs—while another person may receive a list of news items that are designed to align with an entirely opposite point of view.